New agent rule leaves college basketball player in limbo

 "This didn't need to happen," Bill Lilly, the dismayed compliance coordinator at Glenville State who made the mistake, told The Associated Press.
 "I could've avoided it, but we could've had help in avoiding this thing, too, because we weren't trying to sneak anything by anyone.
 We were just trying to give the kid the option we thought he had, and now he doesn't have it."

-Bledsoe sought out Maryland-based agent Jerry Dianis as he declared for the draft with the intent of maintaining his college eligibility.
+Bledsoe felt he was following the proper guidelines when he sought out Maryland-based agent Jerry Dianis and declared for the draft with the intent of maintaining his college eligibility.
 Dianis had previously attended a National Basketball Player Association seminar in recent months where NCAA representatives had attended to discuss the new rule, while Lilly said he spoke with colleagues and twice consulted with the NBA — which is focused on who is entering the draft and who is withdrawing, not who plans to return to school per NCAA guidelines.

 Still, no one working with Bledsoe foresaw a problem for the 6-foot-6 junior who played his first two college seasons at Marshall in the Division I ranks.